challenge-tr/proje-acik-universite/basvuru-detaylari.md

 * Describe your experience with the FOSS community (no experience necessary)

 > I have been in the open-source community for nearly 4 years.
-I didn't understand most of the things when I first started, but my open-source journey began when someone mentioned me about FOSS in around 2012 and told me that we can change the code and that it is an easy process.
+I didn't understand most of the things when I first started, but I can say my open-source journey began when one of my friends mentioned me about FOSS in around 2012 and told me that we can change the code and that it is an easy process.
 In around 2015, I open-sourced my app TrebleShot and started to work on open-source development models.

 * Twitter Handle (optional; please note, by providing your social media details, you are permitting us to include you in public tweets, posts, and other social media marketing)